 17. “You’re a star.”

 - Explanation & Nuance: A warm, enthusiastic, and complimentary phrase, common in British English but widely understood.
-It’s a cheerful way to praise someone for doing a great job or for being particularly helpful.

 - Tone: Cheerful, Informal, Complimentary.